 - Plan Your Trip

-Galveston, Texas discovered itself being a major port city before the civil war.
+Galveston, Texas, discovered itself being a major port city before the civil war.
 On this thriving metropolitan island, stores and shops began to take shape for commerce of all shapes and sizes.

-After the civil war concluded in 1865, during reconstruction and the occupation of the U.S. military, Galveston Island boomed in population and experienced a colossal influx of cash that transformed the city to a metropolitan powerhouse.
+After the civil war concluded in 1865, during reconstruction and the occupation of the U.S. military, Galveston Island boomed in population and experienced a colossal influx of cash that transformed the city into a metropolitan powerhouse.

 Along with the flood of people and money coming to Galveston, the island was inundated with ideas and products from around the world.

 The downtown district became home to some of the first businesses of their kind in Texas and the Southern U.S.

 Like many growing cities of the time, Galvestonian's cravings included sweets and indulgences!
 Confectionary shops became a popular staple around the town to purchase Taffy, Licorice, butterscotch, peppermints, and general sweet treats!
 Chocolate wasn't widely available until the early 1900s!